Creating a Workflow-Type Application

 Navigating the Workflow Builder

 Unqork's workflow tool is loosely based on the Business Process Model & Notation (BPMN) model.
-This means that workflows let you reinvent your business process using graphical notation.
-After locating your Workflow, click the tile to open it in the Workflow Builder.
+Therefore, workflows let you reinvent your business process using graphical notation.
+After locating your workflow, click View to open it in the Workflow Builder.
 The highlighted settings are the frequently used settings when configuring in Unqork.

 Here are frequently used features in the Workflow Builder: